 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 The truth is much more complicated, however.
 Up to 4% of American adults have gout each year, and rising rates of obesity increase our risk.
 But don’t believe everything you hear when it comes to diet advice and gout.
 Diet matters — but not always in the way you think.
-Rheumatologist Scott Burg, DO shares more insight into this common affliction.
+Rheumatologist Scott Burg, DO, shares more insight into this common affliction.

 1. Should I avoid all rich foods?

 No. “Patients often ask me about desserts, as well as entrees with rich sauces,” says Dr. Burg.
 It’s a common myth that these foods cause gout.
 When eaten in moderation, desserts and other rich foods do not affect gout flare-ups.
-But moderation is the key word.
-Rich foods may not cause flare-ups directly, but they can cause weight gain.
+But “moderation” is the key word.
+Rich foods might not cause flare-ups directly, but they can cause weight gain.
 And obesity is a major risk factor for gout attacks.